Criteria and checklist for membership

 - The Appeals Procedure

-Members agree to comply with the Code of Advertising Practice as published by the Advertising Standards Authority.
+Members also agree to comply with the Code of Advertising Practice as published by the Advertising Standards Authority.

 Members agree to provide to the Association any non-confidential information relating to their franchise business or relating to the standing and qualifications of its directors, as may be requested by an authorised official of the Association.